adrybakov/wulfric/docs/source/user-guide/usage/key-concepts.rst

 Key concepts
 ************

-On this page we list concepts and data structures, that are essential for understanding of wulfric's scope.
-And give some some code examples for each.
+On this page we list concepts and data structures that are essential for understanding Wulfric's scope.
+And give code examples for each.

 .. _user-guide_usage_key-concepts_cell:

 Cell
 ====

-``cell`` is a two-dimensianal :math:`3\times3` matrix, that defines three lattice vectors.
-The rows of the ``cell`` are vectors, while the columns are cartesian coordinates.
+``cell`` is a two-dimensional :math:`3\times3` matrix, that defines three lattice vectors.
+The rows of the ``cell`` are vectors, while the columns are Cartesian coordinates.
 Here is an example of a simple orthorhombic cell

 .. doctest::